 How to approve your remote learning policy

-Your school is only expected to consider offering remote learning if it can't open safely, or if pupils are able to learn but are unable to physically attend.
-Find out what to expect from this policy, and questions to ask when approving it,
+Your school isn't legally required to provide remote learning, but it's good practice to do so if your school can't open safely, or if pupils are able to learn but are unable to physically attend.
+Find out what to expect and questions to ask when approving the policy.